Human Fly (character): Richard Deacon

 Over time, Deacon's mutation increases.
 After escaping from a mental institution, Deacon is killed by a Scourge of the Underworld (who was disguised as a garbage man) while trying to take revenge on Spider-Man.

-During the "Dark Reign" storyline, the Human Fly is among the eighteen criminals that were murdered by Scourge of the Underworld to be resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
-He now has acidic vomit that can melt steel and wings strong enough to deflect cannon fire and sharp enough to cut a dump truck in two.
-The Fly, now craving human flesh, devours a prostitute in a private room, and then fights a group of armed guards who burst in, vomiting deadly acid on them.
+During the "Dark Reign" storyline, the Hood resurrects the Human Fly and seventeen other victims of the Scourge of the Underworld using the power of Dormammu and recruits them to eliminate the Punisher.
+The Fly now has acidic vomit that can melt steel and wings strong enough to deflect cannon fire and sharp enough to cut a dump truck in two.
+Craving human flesh, he devours a prostitute in a private room, and then fights a group of armed guards who burst in, vomiting deadly acid on them.
 When he assaults another woman in the hallway, the Punisher confronts him.
 Punisher uses his knife to cut one of Human Fly's wings in half.
 A group of his fellow criminals (disguised as Avengers from another time and place) intervene as Bird-Man manages to get Human Fly to safety.
 His wing regenerates rather quickly.
 He battles the Punisher again with Letha and Lascivious, and is defeated when the Punisher throws him into Lascivious.

 Human Fly is apprehended by Agent Venom, but he is able to escape a prisoner transport to the Raft when the Hobgoblin attacks the transport trying to kill the Human Fly for stealing money from the Kingpin.
 Human Fly is later recruited by the third Crime Master to become a member of his Savage Six.

 He is then hired by Boomerang and Owl to become a member of the Sinister Sixteen.

-During the "Hunted" storyline, Human Fly is among the animal-themed characters that were captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt which is sponsored by Arcade's company Arcade Industries.
-He was seen at a gathering held by Vulture.
-When the Great Hunt was over, Human Fly was present when Razorback, Toad, White Rabbit, and Yellowjacket planned to take revenge on Black Ant only for Taskmaster to make off with Black Ant.
+During the "Hunted" storyline, Human Fly is among the animal-themed beings who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
+He is present when Razorback, Toad, White Rabbit, and Yellowjacket plan to take revenge on Black Ant, only for Taskmaster to make off with Black Ant.